-The tradition of agape, or unconditional love, is not exclusive to any one religion.
-Actually, it is a major underlying principle found in religions worldwide.
-The concept of altruistic love is one that challenges the spiritual person to "love your enemies," or to "love without thought of return."
-It is a love that flows out to others in the form of compassion, kindness, tenderness, and charitable giving.
+The tradition of agape, or unconditional love, is not exclusive to any religion.
+It is a primary underlying principle found in religions worldwide.
+The concept of altruistic love challenges the spiritual person to “love your enemies” or to “love without thought of return.”
+It is a love that flows out to others through compassion, kindness, tenderness, and charitable giving.

 Buddhists have a path of compassion, where caring for others becomes the motivating force behind existence.
-Hindus have a branch of yoga, the heart-centered path, that leads to enlightenment through an overwhelming love for God that takes the form of loving all of humanity.
-Eastern religions, such as Taoism and Confucianism, see transcendent love as essential part of true wisdom.
+Hindus have a branch of yoga, the heart-centered path, that leads to enlightenment through an overwhelming love for God that takes the form of loving all humanity.
+Eastern religions, such as Taoism and Confucianism, see transcendent love as essential to true wisdom.

 Introduction / 1

 Islam / 35